jcmturner/gokrb5/README.md

 APReq, err := messages.NewAPReq(tkt, key, auth)
 ```

-Now send the AP_REQ to the serivce.
+Now send the AP_REQ to the service.
 How this is done will be specific to the application use case.

 ---